 - Raise dumbbells straight up in front of the body, keeping arms straight, until they reach about eye level.

 - Return to the starting position using the same movement path.

-- Repeat for designated number of reps.
+- Repeat for the designated number of reps.

 Elbows should not be completely locked out as this puts an unnecessary strain on the joint.
 Instead, keep a slight bend in the elbow throughout the movement.

-Return the dumbbells to the front of the thighs each rep. Letting them swing down beside the body will create momentum and reduce the emphasis on the shoulders.
+Return the dumbbells to the front of the thighs for each rep. Letting them swing down beside the body will create momentum and reduce the emphasis on the shoulders.